Stephen Barber & Sandi Harris, Lutemakers

 By way of comparison, the image below is of a more recent instrument, made for a player in Buenos Aires:

-Above, images of a recent Renaissance lute, made in October 2009.
+Above, images of a 7-course Renaissance lute made in October 2009.

 The instrument above is a seven-course renaissance lute, based on an anonymous early 16th Century original, labelled 'in Padov 1595'.
 This instrument has been built in a late sixteenth Century style; its nine-rib back is made from two types of Hungarian ash, in a striped arrangement, colour-vanished (with our own amber-based oil varnish).
 The rose design used here is from an instrument in the Vienna Kunsthistorischesmuseum collection, C33, labelled 'Hans Frei (the design chosen by the player).
 The neck and pegbox are ebony-veneered, the fingerboard is ebony, as are the pegs.
 This lute was made for Rolando Ossowski, of Buenos Aires, in late October 2009.